True North Kitchen

 Unbaked round buns on a baking sheet.

-• Cover the buns lightly with plastic wrap and preheat the oven to 400 degrees.
+• Step 6: Cover the buns lightly with plastic wrap and preheat the oven to 400 degrees.
 Let the buns rise for 45 minutes at room temperature.
 Brush with egg wash and bake for 12-16 minutes or until golden brown.
 Cover the buns with a clean tea towel (this helps keep them soft) and set aside to cool.

 Make the Filling and Assemble: